alextok/dbsc-discussions/README.md

    Owners: Sameera & Kristian.

+1. [InProgress]

-1. Coordinate a session to discuss the feasibility of implementing the attestation API on Android, to be able to implement on android and later iOS.
+Coordinate a session to discuss the feasibility of implementing the attestation API on Android, to be able to implement on android and later iOS.
 An Android should have some security enclave, that enforces isolation from admin on the primary os.

-   Owners: Kristian.
+Owners: Amit.

 1. Discuss refresh session doing inline with workload requests.